TheMuuj/TheMuuj.github.io/_posts/2021-09-23-conventions-of-space-and-time.md

 ## Leap Seconds

 Because of Leap Seconds, the last minute of the year can occasionally have 60 seconds.
-Therefore `2016 2016-12-31T23:59:60Z` is technically a valid.
+Therefore `2016 2016-12-31T23:59:60Z` is technically a valid Date/Time.
 Most software does not bother with the distinction.
 If you calculate the number of seconds between two dates that span a leap second, the calculations will technically be off by the number of leap seconds between the dates.
 Being wrong by a few seconds for such a calculation isn't a usually big deal for most domains.

 For example, in JavaScript:
 ```js